One of the most common causes of truck accidents is truck driver fatigue

 - Unable to remember how far you’ve traveled or landmarks you passed.

 If you notice you are doing any of these things, the safest thing you can do for yourself and every other driver on the road is to pull over and rest.
 Do not try to tough it out – just stop driving.
-Pull the truck over and take a 15 to 20 minute nap in a safe place, such as a rest stop.

 How Can Truck Drivers Avoid Driving While Fatigued?